aces/sing-squashfs-support/README.md

-A better way of performing the same thing without having to provide a long command to the `-o sftp_server=` option is to first pack that long command into a separate bash script, let's call it `example1.sh` :
+A better way of performing the same thing without having to provide a long command to the `-o sftp_server=` option is to first pack that long command into a separate bash script.
+Let's call it `example1.sh` :

 ```bash